 The reading sections are always started with pre-reading activities that are simple and fun activities.
 The activities are meant to evoke students' interest in the main reading activities that will be done later on.
 Moreover, engaging students' attention before main reading activities is also important because the main reading activities will ask for sufficient focus and attention.
 This activity not only catches students' attention but also equips students with the meaning of the key word to understand the text that follows.
-The use of colorful illustration is also effective to grab students' interest.
-Furthermore, the pre-reading activity also aims to relate students' background knowledge to the reading passage.
+The use of colorful illustration is also effective to grab students' interest in finding out the word from the jumbled letters.
+Furthermore, the prereading activity also aims to relate students' background knowledge to the reading passage.
 Therefore, clearer understanding of the key words is assured and will be able to assist students in understanding the text better.
 For example, in unit 6, the students are asked to match the definitions with the correct terms.
 The terms are provided with colorful illustrations that can help students to understand the terms mentioned in the task.

-The main reading text is followed by various activities such as finding specific information, deciding whether the statements are true or false, classifying some characteristics/statements into their categories, filling the gaps and checklist, or matching the words with their meanings.
+The main reading text is followed with various activities such as finding specific information, deciding whether the statements are true or false, classifying some characteristics/statements into their categories, filling the gaps and checklist, or matching the words with their meanings.
 The diverse activities attempt to hinder students' boredom of WH questions.
-The increasing difficulty level can also be seen from the activities in the next units.
+The increasing difficulty level also can be seen from the activities in the next units.
 Activities that will enrich students' vocabulary related to accounting are also found in each unit.